Bytexe/iterm2-to-ghostty/README.md

 | `references/mapping.md` | The full iTerm2 → Ghostty key map and the reasoning behind each conversion |
 | `examples/` | Sample iTerm2 plists and their converted Ghostty configs |

-## Requirements

-- macOS
-- Python 3.8+ (standard library only — nothing to `pip install`)
-- The font-installed check uses `fc-list` or `system_profiler` (already on macOS)

 ## Also works with cmux

+cmux is a Ghostty-based terminal — its rendering layer is `libghostty` — so it loads the **same Ghostty config** this skill produces.
+Nothing extra to set up:

+- **Same file.** cmux reads Ghostty's config from the usual locations, in order:
+  - `~/.config/ghostty/config`
+  - `~/Library/Application Support/com.mitchellh.ghostty/config.ghostty`
+- **Shared settings.** Everything this skill migrates — colors, font, transparency, cursor, palette, scrollback — applies to cmux and Ghostty alike.
-[cmux](https://github.com/manaflow-ai/cmux) is a Ghostty-based terminal (`libghostty`) that reads the **same Ghostty config files** — `~/.config/ghostty/config`, then `~/Library/Application Support/com.mitchellh.ghostty/config.ghostty`.
-So the config this skill generates drives cmux too, with no extra work. cmux-only features (vertical tabs, sidebar, notifications) live separately in `~/.config/cmux/cmux.json` and aren't part of an iTerm2 profile, so they're out of scope here.
+- **Out of scope.** cmux-only features (vertical tabs, sidebar, notifications) live in `~/.config/cmux/cmux.json`; they aren't part of an iTerm2 profile.

 ## License